image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 • This cake roll is best eaten the day it’s made, because the berries won’t last long and it’s difficult to cover without smearing.
 I made this the day we were heading to a potluck, and I left a happy woman with an empty plate and a ton of rave reviews!

-Triple Berry Angel Food Cake Roll (a Red, White and Blue dessert) + VIDEO
+Triple Berry Angel Food Cake Roll

-4.83 from 51 votes
+4.87 from 53 votes

-Prep Time 20 minutes
+Prep Time: 20 minutes

-Cook Time 20 minutes
+Cook Time: 20 minutes

-Total Time 40 minutes
+Total Time: 2 hours 40 minutes

-Course Dessert
+Course: Dessert

-Servings 12 servings
+Servings: 12 servings

 Ingredients

-• 1 Angel Food Cake mix plus ingredients to prepare
+• 1 Angel Food Cake mix, plus ingredients to prepare

-• 1/4 cup + ¾ cup powdered sugar divided
+• ¼ cup powdered sugar

-• 1 1/2 cups heavy cream 35%
+• cups heavy whipping cream

-• 1 teaspoon vanilla
+• 1 teaspoon vanilla extract

-• 1 1/2 cups fresh strawberries diced
+• cups fresh strawberries, (chopped)

-• 1 1/2 cups fresh blueberries
+• cups fresh blueberries

-• 1 1/2 cups fresh raspberries
+• cups fresh raspberries

 Instructions

-Nutrition Information
+Nutrition

 Want to save this recipe?